The Hardest Year of My Life

 Here’s the past year in a nutshell.

 In December of 2025 my husband Bill, at the age of 46, was diagnosed with stage 3C colorectal cancer.
 It was a complete shock as he’s very healthy otherwise.
 That same week my best friend Heather, at the age of 43, received news that she may have breast cancer.
 Two weeks later my dad, who lived with us, began having complications with his heart, my husband started his chemotherapy treatments, and my dear BFF was formally diagnosed with early-stage breast cancer.
-In March, Heather tragically lost her husband Brian who was got caught in an avalanche while skiing, our daughters were both 11 at the time.
-Three weeks later my daughter Hayden and I watched a dramatic scene unfold as my dad coded (lost his heartbeat) at a dermatology appointment.
+In March, Heather tragically lost her husband Brian who was got caught in an avalanche while skiing — our daughters were both 11 at the time.
+Three weeks later my daughter Hayden and I watched a dramatic scene unfold as my dad, who was starting to feel much better, coded (lost his heartbeat) at a dermatology appointment.
 I somehow mustered the courage in the moment to advocate for his wishes and told the medics not to resuscitate him.
+Hayden bravely stood right by my side, comforting me through the event.
 Incredibly, his heartbeat returned a minute later, and that was the beginning of his hospice journey.
-Heather had her double mastectomy at the end of April.
+Heather had her double mastectomy in the beginning of May.
 At the end of July, I had the honor of being by my dad’s side for three weeks until he passed on July 25th.
-He passed at 1AM and at 3PM that same day my daughter and I joined Heather and many friends for a round of golf to celebrate Brian’s first birthday (and my dad’s first day) in heaven.
+He passed at 1AM and at 3PM that same day my daughter and I joined Heather and a few friends for a round of golf to celebrate Brian’s first birthday (and my dad’s first hours) in heaven.
 Yep, my dad passed on Brian’s birthday.
 One week later, on August 4th, my husband had surgery for his cancer.

 Then we started putting the pieces of our lives back together.

-Recalling that we lived all of this is unbelievable to me.
+Looking back on all we lived in less than a year is almost shocking to me.
 It still took Bill a couple of months to get back on his feet due to complications from his surgery and he continues to feel the effects of all he’s been through, though he truly has handled it so very well, honestly, we all have!

-I’m not sharing all this in hopes of receiving your pity.
+I’m not sharing all this in hopes of receiving pity.
 I’m sharing because I want to give it all a place to live that is outside of my psyche and outside of my body.
-I’m writing to extricate this traumatic year from my present and gently place it in a shadow box in the past.
-I’ll take the lessons learned, the strengths gained, the relationships deepened, and of course a few scars with me, but to be frank — last year can eat a dick.
+I’m writing to extricate this traumatic year from my present and gently place it in a shadow box on some shelf in the past.
+I’ll keep the lessons learned, the strengths gained, the relationships deepened, and of course a few scars, but to be frank — last year can eat a dick.

-OH wait, somewhere in all that madness we got a puppy who 9 months later still refuses to be potty trained!
+OH wait, somewhere in all that madness we got a grief puppy who 9 months later still refuses to be potty trained!
 We figured with all the storms we were weathering, our family, and particularly our daughter, could use a little ray of sunshine.
-Albeit a ray of sunshine that poops more than any dog I’ve ever known.
+Albeit a ray of sunshine that poops more than any dog I’ve ever known, and mostly in the house.
 Nonetheless, Nugget truly has been a bright spot in our lives.
-Nugget is the Chiweenie pictured in this post.
+Nugget is the Chiweenie pictured in this post, AKA Captain Underbite.

 I have another motivation for sharing my awful year with you.